Abhi6722/hackers-hub/docs/Contribute.md

 ## Workshop

-As part of the [OpenJS World 2020](https://events.linuxfoundation.org/openjs-world/) [Collaborator Summit](https://openjscs2020.sched.com/event/cf2J/contributing-to-webdriverio-christian-bromann) the WebdriverIO team hosted a workshop on "Contributing to WebdriverIO" that can help you get familiar with the code base and the project.
+As part of the [OpenJS World 2020](https://events.linuxfoundation.org/openjs-world/) [Collaborator Summit](https://openjscs2020.sched.com/event/cf2J/contributing-to-webdriverio-christian-bromann) the Hackers Hub team hosted a workshop on "Contributing to hackers-hub" that can help you get familiar with the code base and the project.
 Have a watch:

 [This repository](https://github.com/Abhi6722/hackers-hub) contains all necessary packages of the Hackers Hub project (excluding plugins that were contributed by 3rd party developers).
 These packages have individual descriptions in their README files (`/packages/<package>/README.md`) providing information about their scope and responsibilities.
 Even though the build commands might differ from package to package the way to work with these is the same.
 This project uses [Lerna](https://lerna.js.org/) to manage all its subprojects in this monolith repository.